polychromatic/website/docs/faqs.md

 ----

-### Are other brands of LED devices supported, such as Logitech?
+### Are other LED peripherals supported, such as Logitech or Corsair?

-No, the software has been heavily designed around the OpenRazer daemon, which makes it unfeasible to support other brands or daemons.
+Not at the moment.
+The software has been heavily designed around the OpenRazer daemon, and it would be very messy to bolt on other brands or daemons with the current codebase.
+Potentially, this may be supported in the distant future.